Rockwall, Texas: State government

-Rockwall is represented in the Texas Senate by Republican Bob Hall, District 2, and in the Texas House of Representatives by Republican Justin Holland, District 33.
+Rockwall is represented in the Texas Senate by Republican Bob Hall, District 2, and in the Texas House of Representatives by Republican Justin Holland, House District 33.

 Federal government

-At the Federal level, the two U.S. Senators from Texas are Republicans John Cornyn and Ted Cruz; Rockwall is part of Texas' US Congressional 4th District, which is currently represented by Republican Pat Fallon.
+At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; Rockwall is part of Texas's 4th congressional district, which is currently represented by Republican Pat Fallon.

 Education

 Public schools

 The city is served by the Rockwall Independent School District.

 There are two public high schools in Rockwall: Rockwall High School and Rockwall-Heath High School.
-There are sixteen elementary schools, three middle schools, and two high schools in Rockwall.
+There are sixteen elementary schools and three middle schools in Rockwall.

 Higher education

 The city is home to the Higher Education Center at Rockwall, which is part of the community college district, Collin College.
 The campus is the District's first campus outside of Collin County itself.
 Texas A&M University-Commerce holds classes at the center.
-Texas A&M University-Commerce also has a campus located at the Rockwall Technology Park.